Rate-optimal refinement strategies for local approximation MCMC

 Our numerical examples demonstrate both the predicted convergence rates and stability of the sampler for target distributions with heavier tails.
-We also show how LA-MCMC can be employed in a computationally intensive inference problem, where evaluations of the likelihood require solving a coupled set of nonlinear partial differential equations; in this example, motivated by inverse problems in groundwater hydrology, LA-MCMC reduces the number of expensive likelihood evaluations by three to four orders of magnitude.
+We also show how LA-MCMC can be employed in a computationally intensive inference problem, where evaluations of the likelihood require solving a coupled set of nonlinear partial differential equations; in this example, motivated by inverse problems in groundwater hydrology, LA-MCMC reduces the number of expensive likelihood evaluations by roughly two orders of magnitude.

-While the present algorithm is well suited to expensive target densities on parameter spaces of moderate dimension (e.g., $d=10$ in the current PDE example), future work could investigate the use of sparse local polynomial approximations as way of reducing the complexity of the local surrogate in higher dimensions.
+While the present algorithm is well suited to expensive target densities on parameter spaces of moderate dimension (e.g., $d=9$ in the current PDE example), \moreedits{it becomes more challenging to apply in higher dimensions, even $d=15$ in our experience.
+The fundamental reason is that generic isotropic local polynomial approximation is subject to the curse of dimensionality, with at least ${{d+p}\choose{p}}$ nearest neighbors required to evaluate the surrogate at a given point.
+Hence a larger number of target density evaluations are required as $d$ increases, and the benefits of function approximation over sampling begin to diminish.
+As with any function approximation problem, the key to handling higher dimensions is to exploit some form of structure, e.g., anisotropy or sparsity.
+For instance,} future work could investigate the use of sparse local polynomial approximations as way of reducing the complexity of the local surrogate in higher dimensions.